AltropInc/alt/doc/script/Operators.md

 ## Operator Precedence

 Operator precedence, also referred as [order of operations](https://en.wikipedia.org/wiki/Order_of_operations), determines which operations to perform first in order to evaluate a given expression.
 Operators with higher precedence become the operands of operators with lower precedence.
 For example, multiplication is granted a higher precedence than addition.
 Thus, the expression 3 + 4 * 2 is interpreted as 3 + (4 × 2), not (3 + 4) * 2.
 Each built-in operator is assigned with a precedence number.
 The smaller number indicates the higher precedence.
-All user defined operators has the  precedence number 12:

 | Precedence Group     | Order  |
 |:-------------------- |:------ |